Amusing Permutation Representations of Group Extensions

+An illustration of half the elements is given in Fig.~32.
+The remaining half of the elements are negatives of these.
+This completes the proof of item (7) of Theorem~\ref{main}.

 A common mistake is one that we made in a preliminary version of this paper.
-The group of invertible $(2\times 2)$ matrices defined over $\Z/3$ (the group ${\mbox{\rm GL}}_2(\Z/3)$) is a $2$-fold extension of $\Sigma_4$, but {\it it is not isomorphic to the binary octahedral group.} In this section, we extend the ribbon representation of ${\mbox{\rm SL}}_2(\Z/3)$ to ${\mbox{\rm GL}}_2(\Z/3)$.
-In Section~\ref{S:BinOct}, we will demonstrate that no such ribbon representation exists for the binary octahedral group $\widetilde{\Sigma_4}$ --- a ribbon representation being an injection into the symmetric group on eight elements, $\Sigma_8$.
-Here we give a representation for ${\mbox{\rm GL}}_2(\Z/3)$ that is a straightforward extension of the representation illustrated in Figs.~\ref{preimage123}, ~\ref{preimage013}, and~\ref{preimageIdEtc}.
+The group of invertible $(2\times 2)$ matrices defined over $\Z/3$ (the group ${\mbox{\rm GL}}_2(\Z/3)$) is a $2$-fold extension of $\Sigma_4$, but {\it it is not isomorphic to the binary octahedral group.} In this section, the strings-with-beads representation of ${\mbox{\rm SL}}_2(\Z/3)$ that is presented in Figs.~22 and~23 is extended to ${\mbox{\rm GL}}_2(\Z/3)$.

-As in subsection~\ref{SS:SL}, we consider $(2\times2)$ matrices with entires in $\Z/3$ acting upon the eight non-zero vectors in $\Z/3 \times \Z/3$.
+As in subsection~\ref{SS:SL}, $(2\times2)$ matrices with entires in $\Z/3$ acting upon the eight non-zero vectors in $\Z/3 \times \Z/3$ are considered.
 We recall that

-We leave the details of the computation that are analogous to those in Fig.~\ref{theboxes} to the reader who can obtain the permutation representations for the matrices of determinants $-1$ that follow.
+The details of the computation that are analogous to those in Fig.~21 are left to the reader who can obtain the permutation representations for the matrices of determinants $-1$ that follow.